-Griffin Wind Farm helps Scotland meet its targets The Scottish Government has set a target for 100 per cent of the country’s electricity to come from renewable sources by 2020, partly to help limit CO2 emissions which are contributing to climate change.
+Griffin Wind Farm helps Scotland meet its targets The Scottish Government has set a target for 100 per cent of the country’s electricity requirement to come from renewable sources by 2020, partly to help limit CO2 emissions which are contributing to climate change.

 The UK as a whole is expected to comply with a European Union directive that 20 per cent of all European energy must come from renewables by the same date.

 To encourage the development of onshore wind, offshore wind, solar, wave and tidal projects to meet these targets, the UK government incentivises electricity producers and developers through a financial support mechanism.